Hadronyche infensa

 Hadronyche infensa, the Darling Downs funnel-web spider, is a venomous mygalomorph spider, one of a number of Australian funnel-web spiders found in Queensland and New South Wales.

 Taxonomy

 The Darling Downs funnel-web spider was described by Hickman in 1964 as Atrax infensus before being moved to the genus Hadronyche in 1988.
 The type specimen is a male spider that was collected in Toowoomba, Queensland, in 1963.
 Within the genus, it is a member of the infensa group, which contains several described and undescribed species in central New South Wales and southern Queensland.

 Description

-Like many Australian funnel-web spider species, both sexes of the Darling Downs funnel-web spider have a shiny black carapace and dark brown to black legs, chelicerae and abdomen.
+Like many Australian funnel-web spider species, both sexes of the Darling Downs funnel-web spider have a shiny black carapace and dark brown to black legs, chelicera and abdomen.
 The carapace is longer than it is wide.
 The abdomen of the male has a pale patch underneath.

 Distribution and habitat

 The Darling Downs funnel-web spider is found in eastern Australia, ranging from southeast Queensland to the northeastern portion of New South Wales.